Web design platforms explained

 You may have noticed the tacking on of 'CMS' to both HubSpot and Kentico's offering.
 That's because both offer marketing platform services far beyond web design and hosting but we're focusing on the web design offering for this article.

-The HubSpot CMS does not include an ecommerce add-on but integrates with Stripe through a very thorough integration.
-The HubSpot CMS starts from $300 USD a month and offers SSL certification and responsive designs.
+The HubSpot CMS does not include an ecommerce add-on but integrates with Stripe through a very thorough integration and is developing a payments system.
+The HubSpot CMS starts from $23 USD a month and goes up to $1,200 depending on the features you require.
+All levels offer SSL certification and responsive designs.
 Hosted on Amazon's AWS servers means some of the best server availability across all the aforementioned platforms.

 Which platform should I choose?

 That's entirely down to your business needs.
 For most businesses, it might not make a huge difference but there are definitely a few things you should look out for.

 - Can I easily manage this website myself?